project-fourth/db-tmnr/README.md

 1. To work on the client, execute the command `npm run dev:client` to start the frontend dev server and start developing.
 2. To work on the server, execute the command `npm run dev:server` to start the backend dev server and start developing.
-3. To work on both the client and the server simultaneously, execute the command `npm run dev:all` and start developing.
+3. To work on both the client and the server simultaneously, execute the command `npm run dev` and start developing.
 4. Run `npm run build:client` and `npm run preview:client` to build and preview the client respectively.
 5. Run `npm run build:server` and `npm run preview:server` to build and preview the server respectively.
-6. Run `npm run build:all` and `npm run preview:all` to respectively build both the client and server or preview them.
+6. Run `npm run build` and `npm run preview` to respectively build both the client and server or preview them.
 7. Run `npm run install:client` and `npm run install:server` to install dependencies on the the client and server respectively.
 Use "--" to append packages and/or command line flags to the command.
 For eg. To execute `npm install -D tailwindcss` on the client, execute the command `npm run install:client -- -D tailwindcss`.